BeRepublic/WordPress-Skeleton/README.md

 # WordPress Skeleton

-This a fork of the [original skeleton repo](https://github.com/markjaquith/WordPress-Skeleton) for Wordpress modified by the BeRepublic Tech Team.
+This is a fork of the [original skeleton repo](https://github.com/markjaquith/WordPress-Skeleton) for Wordpress modified by the BeRepublic Tech Team.
 We have added some plugins and other common features.

 ## Assumptions